e-dorigatti/hyperband-snakemake/README.md

 contain the result file, but contains files or folders other than the configuration itself, such as log files, TensorBoard's summary folders, etc. A configuration is deemed "failed" if the result file contains `nan` or `inf`.
-Note that configurations that terminated abnormally, e.g. because of an unhandled exception, are still counted as "in progress".
-You should check Snakemake's logs to determine if a configuration is running or failed.
+Note that configurations that terminated abnormally without writing such a result file, e.g. because of an unhandled exception, are still counted as "in progress".
+You should check Snakemake's logs to determine whether a configuration is still running or has failed.

 # Customization
 In its present state, the generator script creates by default the logistic